Brain Injury Awareness – Keep Your Child Safe While Playing Sports

 - Inability to remember recent events

-- Feeling of being dazed
+- Feeling of being dazed and confused

 If you see your child suffering from any of these symptoms, you need to get them to the hospital immediately.
 It’s important that a doctor examine your child right away in order to diagnose a potential brain injury.
 Typically, they will run a CT scan to check and see what may be wrong.
 If you do learn that they’re injured, you should reach out to our law firm.
 Our attorneys can let you know if you have a potential legal claim.